How to Crochet a Raglan Sweater That Actually Fits You

 2. No Seaming Required

 Many crocheters find seaming to be the least enjoyable part of garment making.
-With a top-down crochet raglan sweater, the only finishing you need is weaving in ends and adding ribbing.
+With a top-down raglan sweater, the only finishing you need is weaving in ends and adding ribbing.
 Everything else is worked in one continuous piece.

 3. Easy to Customize